christian-luntok/CL/src/pages/logs/is-this-astro.md

 #### **Hello everyone!**

-I recently encountered [Astro](https://astro.build/) which is really awesome if I say so myself!
+I recently encountered [Astro](https://astro.build/) which ifs really awesome if I say so myself!
 I now have used it to make this blog site for random web development logs, css tricks and css/design playgrounds.

 #### **What is Astro? 🚀**